 PLANNING BOARD ORDINANCE

-Establishment: Pursuant to Article VIII, Part 2, Section 1 of the Maine Constitution and Title 30-A MRSA Section 3001, the Town of Newry hereby establishes the Newry Planning Board.
+Establishment: Pursuant to Article VIII, Part 2, Section 1 of the Maine Constitution and Title 30-A MRSA Sections 3001 et seq., the Town of Newry hereby establishes the Newry Planning Board.

 2. Appointment:

-A. Board members shall be appointed by the Municipal Officers and sworn by the Clerk or other authorized person to administer oaths.
+A. Planning Board members shall be appointed by the Board of Selectmen and sworn by the Clerk or other person authorized to administer oaths.

-B. The Board shall consist of 5 regular members and 2 alternate members except that, beginning with the effective date of this revision, there shall be three alternate members until such as attrition reduces the number to 2.
+B. The Planning Board shall consist of 5 regular members and 2 alternate members.

-C. The term of each member shall be three (3) years and run from April 1 to March 31.
+C. The term of each member shall be three (3) years and run from July 1 to June 31.

-D. When there is a permanent vacancy, the Municipal Officers shall within sixty (60) days of its occurrence appoint a person to serve for the unexpired term.
-A vacancy shall occur upon the resignation or death of any member, or when a member ceases to be a legal resident of the town, or when a member fails to attend four (4) consecutive regular meetings, or fails to attend at least 75% of all meetings during the preceding twelve (12) month period.
-When a vacancy occurs, the chairperson of the board shall immediately so advise the municipal officers in writing.
-The board may recommend to the municipal officers that the attendance provision be waived for the cause, in which case no vacancy will then exist until the municipal officers disapprove the recommendation.
-The municipal officers may remove members of the planning board by unanimous vote, for cause, after notice and hearing.
+D. When there is a permanent vacancy, the Board of Selectmen shall within sixty (60) days of its occurrence appoint a person to serve for the unexpired term.
+A vacancy shall occur upon the resignation or death of any member, or when a member fails to attend four (4) consecutive regular meetings, or fails to attend at least 75% of all meetings during the preceding twelve (12) month period.
+When a vacancy occurs, the chairperson of the Planning Board shall immediately so advise the Board of Selectmen in writing.
+The Planning Board may recommend to the Board of Selectmen that the attendance provision be waived for good cause, in which case no vacancy will then exist unless the Board of Selectmen disapprove the recommendation.
+The Board of Selectmen may remove members of the Planning Board by unanimous vote, for cause, after notice and hearing.

 E. A Municipal Officer shall not be a member or alternate member.